 The fantasy genre has become increasingly popular in recent years.
 That’s both good and bad news.
 The good news is that you now have more material to feed your hunger for adventures, mythical creatures, and complicated plots.
 The bad news is that finding the best fantasy book series can be downright painful.
 Because of the popularity of the genre, it has become extremely difficult to tell the good books from the mediocre ones.

 That’s where this guide can come in handy.
-As fantasy lovers, we’ve taken upon ourselves to help you find the best fantasy books out there.
+As fantasy lovers, we’ve taken it upon ourselves to help you find the best fantasy books out there.

 What to Remember Before Buying a Fantasy Book Series

 Here are some of the things you should keep in mind when looking for fantasy series.

 Pick a Sub-Genre.
 As you are about to learn, there are different types of fantasy novels.
 In fact, according to some book critics, there are more than 15 different sub-genres, so you can rest assured that there’s something for every taste and preference.
 Think about what you would like to read.
 Are you interested in young adult fantasy or do you want something of epic proportions?

 Make Sure That It’s Age Appropriate.
 The secret to finding the best fantasy series is to look for something that will appeal to your interests.
 If you’re a young adult, for example, you would probably prefer something that involves a bit of romance.
 If you are and adult, you would probably want something a bit more complex.